Art the Clown: In other media

+In December 2024, it was announced that David Howard Thornton would appear as Art the Clown in A Very Special Terrifier Christmas, which was released on December 24, 2024.
+Art appeared as a playable character in the 2025 video game, Terrifier: The ARTcade Game.
+Art also appeared as a playable killer in Fortnite.
+In 2026, Art was announced to be added as a playable character in Dead by Daylight for the game's tenth anniversary.

 Reception

 In a positive review for the magazine Starburst, Sol Harris wrote "Art is a truly enigmatic and memorable villain.
 He frequently veers into the territory of being genuinely unpleasant to watch, which makes him feel somewhat separate from the stable of horror icons such as Freddy Krueger and Chucky.
 Special acknowledgement should be given to David Howard Thornton for a truly wonderful performance and one that easily stands toe-to-toe with the likes of Curry and Skarsgård."
 In a more middling review, the blog Film School Rejects praised Thornton's portrayal and use of body language but panned Terrifier and deemed the character a misogynist with "a deep hatred for women".